AI Guides

 Loop engineering takes you out of that seat.
 You write the stopping condition once.
 A separate check runs after every turn.
 The agent keeps working until the condition is true, or until you tell it to stop.
 That's the shift from prompt engineering to loop engineering.

-The two commands that make loops real
+The three commands to make loops

 1. /goal — the loop that works until it's done